scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/python/publish_python.md

 Message: Python
 ```

-On the project homepage of MakerCloud, you can see the text messages published from python in the real-time data viewer.
+On the project homepage of MakerCloud, you should see the text messages published from python in the real-time data viewer.

 ![img_3.png](img/img_3.png){:width="70%"}
-### Publishing a key-value pair message
+### Application: Publishing a key-value pair message
 #### Learning Focus:
 - Learn how to publish key-value pairs to MakerCloud topics through Python
-- Learn to create a line graph on MakerCloud to display and record key-value pair messages
+- Create a line graph on MakerCloud to display and record key-value pair messages

 #### Exercise: Publishing random numbers
 ##### Goals:
 - Publish key-value pair messages (random numbers) to MakerCloud
 - Create a line graph on MakerCloud to display and record key-value pairs

-**Before programming on python, we need to be prepared on MakerCloud:**
+**Preparation on MakerCloud:**

 1. Create a project
 2. Create a topic